Outline

 The opportunity to connect with like-minded people who share common interests and experiences

-The opportunity to hear about other peopleâs successes and failures first-hand
+The opportunity to hear about other people’s successes and failures first-hand

 Access to helpful resources and honest reviews of business tools and software

-Enhanced knowledge and understanding of launching a business â and, in turn, better business outcomes
+Enhanced knowledge and understanding of launching a business – and, in turn, better business outcomes

 Career networking opportunities (lots of communities encourage members to post and share job listings)

 A support network that can motivate you and help you navigate sticky problems.
-Startup life can be tough!Â
+Startup life can be tough!

-If you want to pick the brains of your peers and walk away with valuable nuggets of advice you can put into practice, youâll need to know where to look.
-Below, we have rounded up 11 of the best startup communities to check out.
+If you want to pick the brains of your peers and walk away with valuable nuggets of advice you can put into practice, these communities are a great place to start.

 Best for: Mentorship.

-If youâre looking for a mentor to walk beside you as you start or scale your business, Growth Mentor might be the community for you.
+If you’re looking for a mentor to walk beside you as you start or scale your business, Growth Mentor might be the community for you.
 Growth Mentor is a mentorship platform for founders and marketers looking to grow their businesses.
-For $75 a month billed quarterly, community members can have direct conversations with the 400+ industry-leading mentors on the roster (from the likes of Atlassian, Zendesk, Amazon etc.).
-Members are also granted access to a video library and workshops and can connect with like-minded peers in active discussion groups.
-Armed with top-notch advice, founders can supercharge their marketing efforts to lift their startup off the ground and get it scaling in no time.
+Plans start at just $49 a month billed quarterly, and will grant you access to the the community and give you one free call with a mentor per month.
+Members are also granted access to a video library and workshops and can connect with like-minded peers in active discussion groups on Slack.

 Best for: Connection and education.

-Entrepreneurs looking for expertise in launching a startup should check out Startup Grind.
-Startup Grind is a global startup community that educates, inspires and connects entrepreneurs.
+Startup Grind is a global startup community that educates, inspires, and connects entrepreneurs.
 Founded in 2010, it is the brainchild of Derek Andersen who wanted to create a place for entrepreneurs to talk about the challenges they were facing when launching a company.
-Before long, the community had attracted founders and experts from around the world and from different industries who share key learnings and advice.Â
+Before long, the community had attracted founders and experts from around the world and from different industries who share key learnings and advice.

-Today, there are Startup Grind communities (aka âchaptersâ) in major cities around the world (Los Angeles, Tel Aviv, London, New York, Beijing, etc.) where entrepreneurs can connect locally.
+Today, there are Startup Grind communities (aka ‘chapters’) in major cities around the world (Los Angeles, Tel Aviv, London, New York, Beijing, etc.) where entrepreneurs can connect locally.

-Best for: Those starting out.
+Best for: Those at square one

 Are you a novice entrepreneur starting from square one?
-StartupNation can teach you âhow to start a businessâ.
-It is bolstered by four experts and thought leaders and offers a wealth of resources and how-tos via blog posts, interactive guides, podcasts and webinars.
-The community is a hub of information and knowledge split into categories such as âstartup business basics,â âmarketing, sales and public relations,â âpersonal growth,â âbusiness operations,â and âfinance and funding.â The search function allows members to jump to the content that resonates with them the most.Â
+StartupNation can teach you “how to start a business”.
+It is bolstered by four experts and thought leaders and offers a wealth of resources and how-tos via blog posts, interactive guides, podcasts, and webinars.
+The community is a hub of information and knowledge split into categories such as ‘startup business basics,’ ‘marketing, sales and public relations,’ ‘personal growth,’ ‘business operations,’ and ‘finance and funding.’
+The search function allows members to jump to the content that resonates with them.

-StartupNation is also a valuable resource for entrepreneurs who have already have a business up and running but want to learn about growth hacking.
+StartupNation is also a valuable resource for entrepreneurs who already have a business up and running but want to learn about growth hacking.

-Best for: Founders looking to connect with talent, funding and resources.
+Best for: Founders looking to connect with talent, funding, and resources.

-FoundersBeta is a networking community created to connect founders with marketers, designers, developers and other professionals to actualize their goals.
-The platform lists tech startup jobs, events and courses.
-Course include âSEO for Startups,â âFind that Dream Co-Founder,â and âRecruitment Tools.â FoundersBeta also has a magazine with articles about all things tech startups and careers.
+FoundersBeta is a networking community created to connect founders with marketers, designers, developers, and other professionals to actualize their goals.
+The platform lists tech startup jobs, events, and courses.
+Courses include ‘SEO for Startups,’ ‘Find that Dream Co-Founder,’ and ‘Recruitment Tools.’
+FoundersBeta also has a magazine with articles about all things tech startups and careers.

 Best for: Non-technical founders.

-Founders who donât consider themselves to be highly âtechnicalâ â or maybe they have a no-code business model â should check out No Code Founders.
-This global platform has over 12,000 members with similar skillsets and ideas who learn from one another.
+Founders who don’t consider themselves to be highly ‘technical’ – or maybe they have a no-code business model – should check out No Code Founders.
+This global platform has had significant growth over the last two years and now boasts over 22,000 members with similar skill sets and ideas who learn from one another.
 Members can also access a wealth of resources including playbooks, blog posts, tutorials, a Slack group, events, and a no-code tool finder.
-With these insights, no-code founders will find business success.

 Best for: Product developers looking for strategy-sharing.

-IndieHackers is a treasure trove of information.
-It is an online forum for developers to share the strategies and revenue numbers behind their companies and side projects.
-Members can join in on multiple discussion topics depending on their interests and needs.Â
+IndieHackers is an online forum for developers to share the strategies and revenue numbers behind their companies and side projects.
+Members can join in on multiple discussion topics and find relevant groups for almost every startup challenge.
+We love the Product Hunt forum where community members help startups navigate the tricky process of getting a product featured, and the growing Building in public community that speaks to a growing movement in tech.

 Best for: Marketing professionals.